How to buy eCash (XEC) in Canada

 Where to store your eCash once you buy it

-It's generally much safer to store your any crypto you own on a software or hardware wallet, which gives you full control and custody of your coins.
+It's generally much safer to store your crypto on a software or hardware wallet, which gives you full control and custody of your coins.

 How is eCash taxed in Canada?

-You can learn more about how crypto taxes work in our full guide to crypto tax in Canada.
+You can learn more about how crypto taxes work in our guide to crypto tax in Canada.

 Bottom line

 Keep in mind that buying eCash can be risky.
-But if you decide to invest in eCash, look for a regulated crypto exchange in Canada that supports XEC and make sure to store your crypto securely.
+But if you decide to invest in eCash, look for a regulated crypto exchange in Canada that supports XEC, and make sure to store your crypto securely.

 Once you've bought eCash, think about your short and long-term goals.
-Crypto markets can be very volatile, so keep an eye on eCash's price over time to help decide whether to keep it on an exchange, sell it or move it to your wallet.
+Crypto markets can be very volatile, so keep an eye on eCash's price over time to decide whether to keep it on an exchange, sell it or move it to your wallet.

 Frequently asked questions about buying eCash in Canada